rolandinsh/wp_referrer_spam_blocklist/README.md

 ## How to add new spammer?

-Do it on Piwik's project: https://github.com/piwik/referrer-spam-blacklist
+Do it on Matomo's project: https://github.com/matomo-org/referrer-spam-blacklist

 ## Was usefull?